liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 Here are the CMIS repository integration steps:

-- Step 1:  Adjust portal properties
+1. Adjust portal properties
-- Step 2:  Synchronize user accounts between @product@ and the repository
+2. Synchronize user accounts between @product@ and the repository
-- Step 3:  Add the repository to Documents and Media
+3. Add the repository to Documents and Media

 +$$$